-The amount of money needed to start your tshirt business varies depending on your skills and how much of the job you are going to do yourself and how much of it you are going to end up outsourcing.
-The benefits of having a thorough plan for your business is that you can apply for small business grants that some governments provide which will give you some extra money to maneuver.
-Hopefully you will start your tshirt business with your own saved up money, asking the bank is a possibility but then interest rates could end up eating up your pursuit.
+The amount of money needed to start your t-shirt business varies depending on your skills and how much of the job you are going to do yourself and how much of it you are going to end up outsourcing.
+The benefit of having a thorough plan for your business is that you can apply for small business grants that some governments provide which will give you some extra money to maneuver.
+Hopefully, you will start your t-shirt business with your own saved-up money, asking the bank is a possibility but then interest rates could end up eating up your pursuit.

 It’s also a good idea to partner up with a person as motivated as you.
 It happens that when people want to venture on their own they end up doing anything at all because well, there’s a lot to do.
 Instead, when you partner up with the right person and you both are in constant communication you are naturally pushed to keep on working and make your shared dream happen.

-Also consider spending on Paid Social Media Advertising if you want your online Tshirt venture to succeed, the average amount destined to this can get to around $50 USD per week give or take.
+Also, consider spending on Paid Social Media Advertising if you want your online Tshirt venture to succeed, the average amount destined to this can get to around $50 USD per week give or take.
 Add on top giving away maybe 5 to 10 tees to influencers who will wear your brand and naturally persuade their peers to get that same item.
-For more piece of advice, check out this 5 step guide on promoting your artist shop.
+For more pieces of advice, check out this 5 step guide to promoting your artist shop.

-Besides this, you should ALWAYS put a price to your time.
+Besides this, you should ALWAYS put a price on your time.

 Depending on the scale you want to take this enterprise to, you could plan a product launch event to get people talking about your brand.
-Next step will be to set up an e-commerce enabled website, consider you will have to pay for hosting, domain, and plugins that will allow you to make your tshirts obtainable online.
+The next step will be to set up an e-commerce enabled website, consider you will have to pay for hosting, domain, and plugins that will allow you to make your t-shirts obtainable online.